Thomas Arne: Later life

+In 1769 Arne composed the song Soft Flowing Avon, with lyrics by Garrick, for the Shakespeare Jubilee held by Garrick in Stratford-upon-Avon to commemorate the life of William Shakespeare.
+In 1773, in a performance of Judith, Arne introduced women's voices into the choruses for the first time.
 In 1777, shortly before his death, Arne and his wife were reconciled.
 They had one son, Michael Arne, who was also a composer.
 Arne is buried at St Paul's, Covent Garden, London.
 A blue plaque, unveiled in 1988, commemorates Arne at 31 King Street in Covent Garden.
 Arne is considered one of 18th-century Britain's greatest theatrical composers.